|

 Aware that in view of the size of this Regional Fraternity, ministering to the needs of each and every member fraternity is an enormous and a very daunting task for the Regional Executive Council as constituted at present;

-We, the ministers of the local fraternities, members of this Regional Fraternity, hereby propose, and hereby approve, that the present two (2) councillors be increased by two (2), each of these four to represent each of the four existing clusters, namely: the Manhattan, the Central New Jersey, the Northern New Jersey and the Westchester clusters.
+Jersey, the Northern New Jersey and the Westchester clusters.
 In addition to their general responsibilities as members of the executive council, these councillors will ensure that the needs and concerns of each member fraternity within their cluster will be brought to the attention of the Regional Executive Council.
 In turn, these councillors will bring to the attention of the member fraternities whatever the Regional Executive Council has approved for the Regional Fraternity.

-The councillors will be elected as, follows: • the member fraternities of the cluster will nominate at least two (2) perpetually professed member from the cluster • these nominees will be voted on at the Regional Fraternity's chapter of elections by the entire Regional Fraternity
+• these nominees will be voted on at the Regional Fraternity's chapter of elections by the entire Regional Fraternity

 The method of electing these councillors and their terms of office will coincide with the other members of the Executive Council.